 This Cognitive Behavioural Model is based on the premise that how we think (cognition), affects how we feel (emotion) which influences how we act (behaviour).
-Therefore, if we want different results, it is helpful to address the thoughts and beliefs that underpin this.
 This is best explored through a real life example which I faced recently.

 At the beginning of the year I received an invitation to be a guest speaker at a very prestigious vet conference hosted annually, with an audience of 600 people.
 Let’s consider this invitation in the context of the Cognitive Behavioural Model.
 If I’d approached this offer with a negative, closed mindset.. my internal narrative would look something like this..

-With this type of outlook my attitude, thoughts and beliefs are likely to lead to me feeling anxious and therefore, result in me declining the invitation (action) and then missing out on the opportunity to network and raise my profile.
+With this type of outlook my attitude, thoughts and beliefs are likely to lead to me feeling anxious and therefore, result in me deciding (action) to decline the invitation and then missing out on the opportunity to network and raise my profile.

 In spite of my initial apprehension, the approach I adopted was to reflect and consider the value of this opportunity, in this thought process I reminded myself of all the years of research I have done and reflected on all the previous occasions when I had presented my work and where everything worked out fine.
 This approach lead to me accepting the invitation and successfully presenting my work.